Medicare in Oklahoma

-- Number of Medicare beneficiaries enrolled in a Medicare Advantage plan: 116, 649
+- Number of Medicare beneficiaries enrolled in a Medicare Advantage plan or other health plan: 141,176

 Medicare Part A (hospital insurance) and Part B (medical insurance) make up Original Medicare, the government-sponsored health insurance program for qualified American citizens and legal permanent residents of at least five continuous years who are 65 or over.
 Some beneficiaries may qualify at any age by disability or having amyotrophic lateral sclerosis (Lou Gehrig’s disease) or end-stage renal disease.